icon Ensure Your Academic Success with Our Verified Work Report Service

 “Hey, man!”
 I shouted with an uncontrollable anger.
 “I will kill you, believe me.”
 “Do not touch anything.”

 When the boy noticed me, he ran away.
-I recognized his large cap; it was familiar to me but I had no time to concentrate on it.
+I recognized his large cap; it was familiar, but I had no time to concentrate.
 Being too fast, the boy resembled the whirl as I could not reach him.
 The snow blew directly into my face, and a relentless wind splashed my face with some mockery.
-Additionally, the pavement become so icy that I started thinking that I was skating on the rink.
+The pavement became so icy that I started thinking I was skating on the rink.
 Unexpectedly, a small thief fell on the ground; he hid his face and did not want to show it.

-“Ah, I see… you are very brave and cool now,” I said with a loud voice and touched his cap.
+“Ah, I see...
+You are very brave and cool now,” I said in a loud voice and touched his cap.

 “Leave me alone,” the boy said softly and started crying.

-I was in a state of shock…I recognized the boy; it was my neighbor, a ten-year old child from a good family.
+I was in a state of shock…I recognized the boy: my neighbor, a ten-year-old child from a good family.

 “Jimmy, how could you dare?”
-I said and pointed out to the wallet he firmly kept in his arms.
+I said, pointing out the wallet he kept firmly in his hands.

 Then, I saw icy tears of a kind child whose intentions had nothing in common with my ideas.
-I certainly gave Jimmy all the money I had, fed the dog together with the boy, gave him a lift, and returned home with the feeling of a bitter joy.
+I certainly gave Jimmy all the money I had, fed the dog with the boy, gave him a lift, and returned home with bitter joy.